-It wasn’t until the fourth batch that I finally achieved the flavor, texture, and that perfect height that defines a classic buttermilk biscuit.
-Even though we were both pretty sick of biscuits at this point–the smell of parmesan was enough to draw me in.
+It wasn’t until the fourth trial batch that I finally achieved the flavor, texture, and height that defines a classic buttermilk biscuit.
+Even though we were both pretty sick of biscuits at this point, the smell of parmesan and thyme was enough to draw me in.

-Though I’ve shared a biscuit recipe on the blog once before, these are quite different–and definitely a bit more decadent.
-Though I’m no Southerner–um, not even close–I am true believer in the magic of White Lily flour.
+Though I’ve shared whole wheat biscuits on the blog once before, these Parmesan Thyme Buttermilk Biscuits are more classic in texture.
+Though I’m no Southerner, I am true believer in the magic of White Lily flour.

-Guess what?
-That’s not cheese.
-It’s butter!!!
-Instead of using a pastry cutter to incorporate the butter into the dry ingredients, I decided to grate it-after first learning this method from Adrianna and a few others.
+Instead of using a pastry cutter to incorporate the butter into the dry ingredients, we’ll grate the cold butter with a box grated.

-These biscuits would make a perfect side to a big bowl of soup or simply topped with a runny egg and served at breakfast—> that last option is currently under way…
+These biscuits would make a perfect side to a big bowl of soup or topped with a runny egg and served at breakfast.

 Parmesan Thyme Buttermilk Biscuits

-- 2 cups self-rising flour (White Lily) + more for dusting
+- 2 cups White Lily self-rising flour plus more for dusting

-- 1 ½ teaspoon finely chopped fresh thyme
+- 1½ teaspoon finely chopped fresh thyme leaves

 - ½ teaspoon baking powder